konaanitha/IT432GoogleCloudIoTCoreProject/README.md

  * [Table Schema.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/heartratedatatable%20schema.PNG)

 ## Create a Pub/Sub Topic and Subscription
 &emsp;&emsp;Pub/Sub is a real time messaging service  used for ingesting data.
-It is perfect for handling incoming IoT messages and then allowing downstream systems to process them.Subscription allow other Google Cloud services to access these messages.
+It is perfect for handling incoming IoT messages and then allowing downstream systems to process them.
+Subscription allow other Google Cloud services to access these messages.
 1. From the **Cloud Console --> Select Pub/Sub-->  Topics.**
 2. If  you see Enable API prompt, click the **Enable API button.**
 3. Select **Create Topic** and enter 'heartratedata' as topic name  and click **Create.**